odirex/chronicit/README.md

-## Cafe Gamma
+## Chronic IT

-Welcome to the home page for the Quinterra campaign setting and other tabletop gaming projects by Omega Direx.
+IT is a disease.
+I treat it.

 ### Contact the Author

 Want to get in touch?
-Send an email to info@cafegamma.com
+Send an email to info@chronicit.com